 For most people, “treatment” conjures images of detox or a residential rehab facility.
-In reality, detox (detoxification) is not treatment — it only addresses the physical symptoms of withdrawal — and a residential program is just one of a variety of options.
+In reality, detox (detoxification) is not treatment — it only addresses the physical symptoms of withdrawal — and a residential program is just one of a variety of types of addiction treatment available.

 Before you make any decisions, take time to understand what treatment is, what it isn’t, and the options available.